 Title Addresses Agency Goal(s) Start Date Strategy Statement Responsible Administrator Status XII.
-Research, Program Improvement, and Regional Advocacy efforts will be a multi-year focus on new or enhanced transition services to students, parents and BOCES Programs throughout the continuum, as well as services to districts to support their instruction of an ever- increasing included population in our region.
-I.D Student Data Analysis and Program Effectiveness Measures High Standards for Student Achievemer Staff Development Technology XII.
-Research, Program Improvement, and Regional Advocacy nt 7/09 By June 2016, the Educational Services Division will develop and implement a process for continuous improvement based on analysis of student data and program effectiveness measures.
-Becker / In Progress I.E Improving Cultural Competence for Agency Staff and Students I. High Standards for Student Achievemer II.
-Staff Development nt 3/06 By July 2012, there will be a measurable increase in Cultural Competence programs available to Eastern Suffolk BOCES students and staff.
-In Progress I.F Improving Participation in Service Learning and Co-Curricular Activities High Standards for Student Achievemer II.
-Staff Development IV.
-Program and Service Availability XII.
-Research, Program Improvement, and Regional Advocacy By June 2016, the Educational Services Division will implement strategies to increase participation of students in the various service learning opportunities offered through our student leadership organizations and our CTE/SCE programs.
-Lutz / Becker / Arnold In Progress
+Research, Program Improvement, and Regional Advocacy I.C Improving Student Transition Planning and Practices I. II.
+XII.
+High Standards for Student Achievement Staff Development Research, Program Improvement, and Regional Advocacy 7/09 By June 2016, there will be a documented increase in available curriculum, activities, practices, and instruction regarding student Transition Services as a K-12 division-wide endeavor.
+It is expected that the outcome of these efforts will be a multi-year focus on new or enhanced transition services to students, parents and BOCES Programs throughout the continuum, as well as services to districts to support their instruction of an ever- increasing included population in our region.
+Staib / Reilly / Arnold / Davern In Progress I.D Student Data Analysis and Program Effectiveness Measures I. II.
+VI.
+XII.
+High Standards for Student Achievement Staff Development Technology Research, Program Improvement, and Regional Advocacy 7/09 By June 2016, the Educational Services Division will develop and implement a process for continuous improvement based on analysis of student data and program effectiveness measures.
+Staib / Reilly / Arnold / Davern In Progress I.E Improving Cultural Competence for Agency Staff and Students I. II.
+High Standards for Student Achievement Staff Development 3/06 By July 2012, there will be a measurable increase in Cultural Competence programs available to Eastern Suffolk BOCES students and staff.
+Davern In Progress I.F Improving Participation in Service Learning and Co-Curricular Activities I. II.
+IV.
+XII.
+High Standards for Student Achievement Staff Development Program and Services Availability Research, Program Improvement, and Regional Advocacy 7/09 By June 2016, the Educational Services Division will implement strategies to increase participation of students in the various service learning opportunities offered through our student leadership organizations and our CTE/SCE programs.
+Staib / Reilly / Arnold In Progress

-Title Addresses Agency Goal(s) Start Date Strategy Statement Responsible Administrator Status II.A Assuring Eastern Suffolk BOCES Facilities Services and Regional Leadership for School Facilities Management I. High Standards for Student Achievement III.
-Shared Services IV.
-Program and Services Availability V. Cost-Effectiveness, Quality Management, and Operational Efficiency VI.
-Technology VII.
-Strategic Planning VIII.
-Health, Safety, Security, and Space X. Internal Communications 7/09 By July 2016, there will be a measurable improvement in facilities services to Eastern Suffolk BOCES students, staff, and regional school district operations and maintenance departments by: 1) ensuring the health, safety, and security of all Eastern Suffolk BOCES facility occupants; and 2) becoming a regional leader in the area of school facilities management.
+Title Addresses Agency Goal(s) Start Date Strategy Statement Responsible Administrator Status II.A Assuring Eastern Suffolk BOCES Facilities Services and Regional Leadership for School Facilities Management High Standards for Student Achievement Shared Services Program and Services Availability Cost-Effectiveness, Quality Management, and Operational Efficiency Technology Strategic Planning Health, Safety, Security, and Space Internal Communications 7/09 By July 2016, there will be a measurable improvement in facilities services to Eastern Suffolk BOCES students, staff, and regional school district operations and maintenance departments by: 1) ensuring the health, safety, and security of all Eastern Suffolk BOCES facility occupants; and 2) becoming a regional leader in the area of school facilities management.
 Salatto In Progress

-Title Addresses Agency Goal(s) Start Date Strategy Statement Responsible Administrator Status II.B Space Utilization and Facilities Assessment High Standards for Student Achievement Cost-Effectiveness, Quality Management, and Operational Efficiency VIII.
-Health, Safety, Security, and Space 7/09 By July 2016, there will be measureable improvement in facilities services to Eastern Suffolk BOCES students, staff by 1) ensuring Healthy and Safe building structures and operations; and 2) Cost effective and efficient building service operations.
-Anderson / Ongoing II.C Security, Health and Safety (Revised 2013) High Standards for Student Achievement VIII.
+Title Addresses Agency Goal(s) Start Date Strategy Statement Responsible Administrator Status II.B Space Utilization and Facilities Assessment High Standards for Student Achievement Cost-Effectiveness, Quality Management, and Operational Efficiency Health, Safety, Security, and Space 7/09 By July 2016, there will be measureable improvement in facilities services to Eastern Suffolk BOCES students, staff by 1) ensuring Healthy and Safe building structures and operations; and 2) Cost effective and efficient building service operations.
+Salatto / Anderson / Lipponer Ongoing II.C Security, Health and Safety (Revised 2013) High Standards for Student Achievement VIII.
 Health, Safety, Security, and Space 7/09 By July 2016, there will be a measurable improvement in the safety and security of all Eastern Suffolk BOCES facility occupants.
 The improvements will occur by addressing items identified in the agency's December 2007 Security Audit Findings.
-In early 2013, as a result of recent security issues nationally, an additional audit by the Suffolk County Police Department and internal feedback from our Educational Services Division additional security measures were identified that will be Salatto / Nelsen / Ongoing
+In early 2013, as a result of recent security issues nationally, an additional audit by the Suffolk County Police Department and internal feedback from our Educational Services Division additional security measures were identified that will be completed in three phases.
+Salatto / Nelsen / Anderson Ongoing